 Tech Analysts evaluate the project from the developer’s point of view and analyze the technical part of the project like best tools, platforms, and other effective technical solutions.
 Technical analysts will propose the infrastructure and development approach the most suitable for your product.

+The discovery phase serves as the starting point for 90% of development projects at SolveIt.
 Now, let’s go into more details and talk about how everything works in the discovery phase at every step of the way.

 Step 1: Introduction